MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-fra-cash-registers.md

 ## Certification information

-This version of the cash register functionality for France has passed an audit according to the NF 525 certification requirements and is granted certificates of compliance that have the following categories and numbers:
+This version of the cash register functionality for France has passed an audit according to the NF 525 certification requirements and is granted a certificate of compliance that has the following category and number:

-- **Microsoft Dynamics 365 Finance, version 10**:

-    - Certificate category: B
-    - Certificate number: 0350

 - **Microsoft Dynamics 365 Commerce, version 10**:

     - Certificate category: B
     - Certificate number: 0203

-Up-to-date certificates can be found on the [portal of the certification body](https://certificates.infocert.org/).
+An up-to-date certificate can be found on the [portal of the certification body](https://certificates.infocert.org/).

 ## Common POS features